Summer is over and I have some great ideas on how to declutter for the beginning of school.

 Back to School, Back to Decluttering

 Gearing up for a new school year means a lot of preparation and nitty-gritty organization.

-By focusing on innovative storage, designated spaces, and evergreen organization, you’re sure to put all of these worries behind, and focus only on the school year once it comes.
+Above all, by focusing on innovative storage, designated spaces, and evergreen organization, you’re sure to put all of these worries behind and focus only on the school year once it comes.
 Stick to your style in your decluttering efforts and let us know about any other back to school decluttering dilemmas you need help with!